dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

    verifier.
 This example shows that “Dockstore CLI” is the platform and “Phase 1 GA4GH Tool Execution Challenge” is the verifier.

-Addition information for all verified versions can be viewed at a glance in the versions tab:
+Additional information for all verified versions can be viewed at a glance in the versions tab:

 .. figure:: /assets/images/docs/verification/versions-tab.png